 Responding to these changing conditions, Bronsart von Schellendorf began to revise the plan and completed it on September 6, 1914.
 Accordingly, the Fourth Army was to attack Egypt, whereas the Third Army would launch an offensive against the Russians in Eastern Anatolia.

-As the war in Europe began, the Ottoman General Staff had embraced Schellendorf’s Primary Campaign Plan, which was supported by a Concentration Plan for organizing the command and control of the army and positioning it to execute the campaign plan, as well as a Mobilization Plan for generating forces and preparing them for war.
+As the war in Europe began, the Ottoman General Staff had embraced Schellendorf’s Primary Campaign Plan, which was supported by a Concentration Plan for organising the command and control of the army and positioning it to execute the campaign plan, as well as a Mobilisation Plan for generating forces and preparing them for war.

 Problem of Resources

 Resources and equipment were needed to actualise the campaign plans, however mobilising the army proved to be the most challenging task for the Ottoman Empire on the eve of the World War.
 The Empire was simply not strong enough to fight another major war.
 Its resources were insufficient, its industry was underdeveloped and its finances were bankrupt.
 Railroads and communication lines were so underdeveloped that conducting schedule-based deployment schemes was not possible.